naiduyaswanthreddy/HACKxAMRITA/README.md

 For any queries regarding the website:
 - Open an issue
 - Use the live chat feature on the website
-- Contact the development team at [your-email]
+- Contact the development team at [yeswanthreddynaidu@gmail.com]

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE.md file for details